belozierov/SwiftCoroutine/README.md

 #### Main features

 - **Performance**.
 It is much faster than most of other futures and promises implementations.
+It's lock-free.
 - **Awaitable**.
 You can await the result inside the coroutine.
 - **Cancellable**.
 You can cancel the whole chain as well as handle it and complete the related actions.